NSO-developer/nso-gitbook/huawei-nce/README.md

 ```

 Note:
- - When the sync-from operation is performed, (with or without filtering enabled, i.e. "enable-olt-filtering" enabled, or "get-ne-data" in "full" or "light" format),
- the related OLTs cards information(product-name and slot) are saved to operational DB.
+ - When the sync-from operation is performed, (with or without filtering enabled, i.e. "enable-olt-filtering" enabled, or "get-ne-data" in "full" or "light" format),the related OLTs cards information(product-name and slot) are saved to operational DB.
 To check those, the user can run the following command:

 ```
  admin@ncs# show devices device dev-1 platform olt-cards